Imagination is more important than knowledge - Albert Einstein

 In this article, I will cite some principles of imagination and the importance of its own ability to magnify your visions into a realistic one.
 Success can be defined in many ways, but only few who found it meaningful and one of a kind journey to achieve your aspirations in life.
 I came up to this idea because it is one of the books that we have in our shelf and It was an inspirational book that will give you facts and educational concepts about the importance of imagination and why is it important than knowledge as quoted by Albert Einstein.

 disclaimer; my purpose for this article is to share the knowledge of the book and how it changed me as a person and a member of a community.
 Even so, I will put down my personal view and my learnings from the book.
-I hope you will enjoy reading this.
+I hope you will enjoy reading this.-

 The ideas I'll be putting is from the third revised edition (31st Printing) of Alex F. Osborn, L.H.D of Applied Imagination.
 Published in 1953.